 Avengers: Age of Ultron (dir.
 Joss Whedon, 2015) – The first signs of divisive ideals loom, as Tony Stark’s peacekeeping agenda engenders an intimidating threat against the Avengers initiative.

-Familiar faces and colossal destruction continually entertain, but the rapidly growing franchise seems to be getting a little tiring.
+Familiar faces and colossal destruction continually entertain, even if the explosive universe is starting to tire.

 In Iron Man, Tony Stark (Robert Downey Jr) trods a fine line between war profiteer and peacekeeper.
 Manufacturing weapons that killed the very people it sought to protect, his conglomerate reflects the irony of humanity’s attempt at peace with war.

 As victims of war made possible by Stark Industries weaponry, the Maximoff twins (Aaron Johnson, Elizabeth Olsen) find themselves inclined to join Ultron’s quest.
 Thoughtful motifs of warfare underlie their mission to dismantle the Avengers initiative.

 The strong set-up aside, this remains an entertainment blockbuster at its core.
 Having assembled the team just three years ago, the sequel fires right into the fun part, and does so with lavish generosity.

 As with what we have come to expect of Marvel, the setpieces are massive.
 From petty fights to giant clashes across the globe, the barrage is ceaseless.
-With the aid of limited choreography and copious computer-generated imagery, the Avengers breeze through rote missions of almost assured victory.
+Aided by limited choreography and copious computer-generated imagery, the Avengers breeze through rote missions of almost assured victory.